cmooredev/Translator/README.md

 # Translator
-Discord Translation Bot using discord.py 2.0
+Discord translation bot using discord.py 2.0, deepL for translation, and lingua for language detection to reduce amount of deepL requests.

+This repository is configured to work with Heroku and a mongo database.